Dr Ghislaine Rosa

 I am co-organiser of the in-house module Tropical Environmental Health.
 I also teach on the face-to-face modules Analysis and Design of Research Studies and Environmental Health Policies, and on the distance-learning module Water, Hygiene & Sanitation.

-Current research includes the HAPIN trial to assess the health impact of LPG across the lifespan, and the evaluations of the Tubeho Neza, a countrywide campaign promoting advance water filters and improved cookstoves in rural Rwanda, and a novel advance water filter designed to reduce arsenic in drinking water in West Bengal, India.
+Current research includes the HAPIN trial to assess the health impact of LPG across the lifespan, and the evaluations of the Tubeho Neza, a countrywide campaign promoting advance water filters and improved cookstoves in rural Rwanda.
+I am also leading the evaluation of a novel advance water filter designed to reduce arsenic in drinking water in West Bengal, India.